kontainapp/km/cloud/azure/README.md

-# Support for Azure
+# Support for provisioning on Azure

-Scripts and other fun to deploy, run and test Kontain payloads on Azure under Kubernetes.
+Scripts and other fun to prepare all for running Kontain payloads on Azure under Kubernetes.

-We will also add provisioning for CI/CD resources here, later.

 ## Prerequisities